mareklabonarski/geolocation-task/README.md

 # Solution
-I could not deploy to heroku - had a problem with dockhero plugin, which did not work for me and indicated reinstallation need everytime
+I could not deploy to heroku - had a problem with dockhero plugin, which did not work for me and indicated need for reinstallation everytime

 # Task Definition
 Summary